Frequently asked questions.

 First, you’ll want to chat with me to make sure we’re a good fit.
 We can arrange for a free 30 minute zoom or phone call starting with reaching me by any of the methods on the contact page.
 If you decide to book my services after this meeting, we’ll create a contract for the hours you want.
 After the paperwork is signed and the retainer fee is paid, we will have a prenatal meeting (or an initial meeting, if your baby is already born) where we will design your personalized postpartum plan.
 Then, we follow the plan, with room for adjustments as your needs may differ from what you anticipated.

-The number one concern in sleep care is establishing and maintaining milk supply.
+With all parents, I try to maximize their sleep.
+For breastfeeding parents, the main concern here is establishing and maintaining milk supply.
 Eight hours is simply too long for newly lactating breasts to go without nursing or pumping.
-Therefore, for most nursing or pumping families, sleep care needs to be introduced only in combination with doula care and only after milk supply is established, latching or pumping is easy, and baby is past their birth weight and gaining well.
+Therefore, for most nursing or pumping families, in the early weeks, you will need to wake up to nurse or pump at least twice during an eight hour overnight.
+We can discuss extending your sleep longer after your milk supply is well established, latching or pumping is easy, and baby is past their birth weight and gaining well.

-Since families who are only bottle feeding donor milk or formula do not need to consider milk supply, I am willing to offer eight consecutive hours of sleep care from any age for these families, although I strongly encourage all parents to include some doula hours to build confidence and ease with nighttime parenting before they are caring for their baby overnight independently.
+Since families who are only bottle feeding donor milk or formula do not need to consider milk supply, I am willing to offer a solid stretch of sleep from any age for these families.
+Because I am a postpartum doula, my focus is supporting your transition to parenthood, so parents should schedule in at least one doula hour each shift before they plan to head to sleep.

-There is no cost difference between the care profiles, and there is no need for you to commit to one or the other.
-In our free consultation, we can provide a general idea of what might work for you, and then we will develop a more comprehensive, personalized plan in your prenatal visit.
+In our free consultation, we can discuss your thoughts on sleep alongside how my services can support you, and then we will develop a more comprehensive, personalized plan in your prenatal visit.
 This plan is flexible for any changes in real time based on your baby’s needs, your needs, and your wishes.

 Do you support nursing parents besides the birth mom?